tendermint/fundraising/x/fundraising/spec/04_messages.md

 // MsgCreateFixedPriceAuction defines an SDK message for creating a fixed price type auction type MsgCreateFixedPriceAuction struct {
-	Auctioneer          string            // the owner of the auction AllowedBidders      []AllowedBidder   // the bidders who are allowed to bid for the auction StartPrice          sdk.Dec           // the starting price for the auction; it is proportional to the price of paying coin denom
-	SellingCoin         sdk.Coin          // the selling coin for the auction PayingCoinDenom     string            // the denom that the auctioneer receives to raise funds VestingSchedules    []VestingSchedule // the vesting schedules for the auction
+	Auctioneer          string            // the owner of the auction StartPrice          sdk.Dec           // the starting price for the auction MinBidPrice         sdk.Dec           // the minimum bid price that bidders must provide SellingCoin         sdk.Coin          // the selling coin for the auction PayingCoinDenom     string            // the denom that the auctioneer receives to raise funds VestingSchedules    []VestingSchedule // the vesting schedules for the auction